Everything You Know About Pete Seeger is Wrong [Part One]

 The brilliant “If I had a Hammer,” originally written by Seeger and Lee Hays for a testimonial dinner for Communist leaders on trial for violations of the “Smith Act” (a disgraceful law; however, the situation was rendered somewhat ironic by the fact that some of the same CPUSA leaders had themselves aided the US Government by providing evidence for a similar trial of Trotskyites in the early 40s), is an actual original, but the song's brilliance is mostly in its lyric, which was written by Hays.

 Ironically, Seeger, the great folk popularizer had nothing to do with popularizing his own composition.
-Almost no one heard the original, pre-Gordon Jenkins, Weavers recording.
+Almost no one heard the original, pre-Gordon Jenkins, Weavers recording of "Hammer."
 The song would have been forgotten if Peter, Paul and Mary hadn’t found it, and overhauled it in 1962, pretty much re-writing Seeger's melody.
 The Weavers then re-recorded it a year later (in a version one could actually buy) and Seeger did a solo version two years after that.

-“Waist Deep in the Big Muddy” a brilliant allegory about Vietnam, thinly disguised as a tale of a soldier killed during basic training during WWII (with a “big fool” sergeant who was a thinly disguised LBJ) is notable, for the fact that it attacks the Vietnam war neither from a pacifistic or leftwing viewpoint, but simply as the quagmire it was, making it far more effective in persuading the large audience who saw it when the Smother Brothers insisted that it be broadcast (providing CSB with item two in their bill of particulars for the show’s cancellation).
+“Waist Deep in the Big Muddy” a brilliant allegory about Vietnam, thinly disguised as a tale of a soldier killed during basic training during WWII (with a “big fool” sergeant who was a thinly disguised LBJ) is notable, for the fact that it attacks the Vietnam war neither from a pacifistic or leftwing viewpoint, but simply as the quagmire it was, making it far more effective in persuading the large audience who saw it when the Smother Brothers insisted that it be broadcast (providing CBS with item number two in their bill of particulars for the show’s cancellation).

 But that’s about it for Seeger’s songwriting legacy—there were other originals, of course, but none which had any large impact or influence.